domsson/carage/README.md

 ---------------
 - Camera orbits around car ("zeitgesteuerte Animation")
 - Light parameters from Java instead of hardcoded in the shader
-- Procedural texture (new fragment/vertex shader)
+- Procedural texture (new fragment/vertex shader); Ideas: TV screen asset or surveillance cam overlay
 - "Material" class for assets (to save/select ShaderProgram and "hardness")

 Nice to have (later)